Symeon Stylites of Lesbos: History

-Emperor of the Byzantium Michael II died.
-His iconoclast successor Theophilos (emperor) waged a bigger war against the church.
+Emperor of Byzantium Michael II died.
+His iconoclast successor Theophilos waged a bigger war against the church.
 Symeon and his entourage were arrested with the intent of imprisonment and being put to death.
 He was saved for a second time miraculously with the intervention of Theodora (wife of Theophilos).
 He was not lucky enough to escape 150 lashes which were ordered by the Emperor.
 He was then exiled to Aphousia an island in the Sea of Marmara.
-He was there with other distinguished priests of the Byzantium such as Theophanes the Branded and his brother Theodore the hymnographers.
+He was there with other distinguished priests of the Byzantium such as Theophanes the Branded and his brother Theodore the hymnographer.
 At this place of exile, Saint Symeon of Lesbos built a church in honor of the Virgin Mary and monastery where all the persecuted exiled iconoclast priests gathered.

 Meanwhile, in Lesbos Symeon's brother George awaited his return but he also had serious problems with the iconoclasts during the time of Leo V the Armenian around 813–820.
-The iconoclasts Bishop of the island pressured him with various methods until he exiled him from Mytilene.
+The iconoclast Bishop of the island pressured him with various methods until he exiled him from Mytilene.
 The bishop illegally seized the Monastery and sold all the family's belongings.
 George was forced to leave with his monks to a place on the island called Myrsina.
 Phountoules and Malamut identify Myrsinas with a site near the gulf of Gera in Lesbos where a monastery of Panagia Myrsiniotissa was constructed in the 12th century.
 But even at this location Christians came and found them and George taught and performed miracles.